Contents

 }

 After this long and tiring change to our implementation 😅, we can work on the tests.
-And we can start by creating a new test for that use case, in which we will test that a panic is generated if an empty name is used with that method.
+And we can start by creating a new test for that use case, which will verify that a panic is generated when an empty name is used with that method.
 This new test will use the context that I introduced in my previous article and invoke the method with an empty &str.

 #[test_context(Context)]